-If the word needle made you cringe, fear not.
+If the word needle made you cringe, don't worry!
 The microneedles in these patches are so teeny-tiny that they don’t hurt at all.
 If anything, applying a microneedle patch is #oddlysatisfying, in the sense that you can feel a slight sensation, which makes you think the patch is doing its job.
-Because they can penetrate the skin, microneedle patches deliver active ingredients to fight acne that’s under the surface, including early-stage pimples, blind pimples, cysts or nodules.
+Because they penetrate the skin, microneedle patches deliver active ingredients to fight acne that’s under the surface.

 What to look for in a microneedle patch

-“Medicated pimple patches often contain salicylic acid, hyaluronic acid and niacinamide which help to dissolve dead skin cells and skin debris, hydrate the skin and decrease skin inflammation, respectively,” says Allawh.
-Other helpful ingredients include beta-glucan to soothe, totarol to prevent bacteria from spreading, tranexamic acid to fade dark spots, and vitamin C to brighten acne scars and sun spots.
+“Medicated pimple patches often contain salicylic acid which help to dissolve dead skin cells and skin debris” says Allawh.
+Other helpful ingredients include tranexamic acid and vitamin C to brighten and fade dark spots.

-And don’t forget to check for the number of microneedles per patch.
-You’ll need quite a few (as in 150+) to really deliver blemish-busting ingredients to a deep, under-the-skin pimple.
-The 173 hyaluronic acid microneedles in Micropoint for Blemishes are able to unleash a super-dose of acne-fighting ingredients right into a pimple’s core.
+The 173 hyaluronic acid microneedles in the Micropoint patches are able to unleash a super-dose of acne-fighting ingredients straight into a pimple’s core.